CAMB-DSbD/tee-morello-performance-experiments/README.md

 The results are logged in the csv file [max_num_compart-experiment-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/max_num_of_compartments_performance/purecapABI_cheriOS_22.12/max_num_compart-experiment-cheriOS22.12-results.csv), which contains detailed data on the number of compartments, memory usage, and elapsed time.

-The first few lines of the csv file are shown in Table 2 to be read as follows:
+The first few lines of the csv file are shown in Table 2.

 <div align="center">
 <p><em>Table 2: Metrics of memory consumed by different numbers of
-compartments created for  purecap ABI cheroOS 22.14 and elapsed time.</em></p>
+compartments created for  purecap ABI cheriOS 22.14 and elapsed time.</em></p>

 | **Number of Compartments** | **Memory Used (MB)** | **Time Elapsed (ms)** |
 |-----------------------------|----------------------|-----------------------|